Joecleverman/my_store/README.md

 * Deployment instructions

 * ...

-My Store App
+#My Store App
 This e-commerce store enables:

+A user to:
-A user to 1) login, 2) view products and add to cart, 3) checkout 4) view orders Getting Started
+ 1) login, 2) view products and add to cart, 3) checkout 4) view orders Getting Started

 Prerequisites